JSON to YAML Converter

 Yes.
 If your file contains multiple YAML documents separated by ---, each document is parsed and the result is returned as a JSON array — one element per document.

 Your YAML is sent to our server only to process the conversion and is discarded immediately after.
 Nothing is stored, logged, or shared.
+The conversion uses PHP's native YAML extension where available, with Spyc as a pure-PHP fallback.

 Keep going